top of page

 Karl Marx and the French Revolution in 1830

 Karl Marx thought socialism was superior to capitalism because of socialism's benefits.
 Marx wrote that socialism is an economic structure that allows people to realize their full potential, and that capitalism would eventually collapse and be replaced by socialism and then communism.
+By “full potential”, he was referring to the way that the government can mess with entrepreneurship and sometimes cause budget-inducing taxes, inflation, and copyright issues (all of which happen in a socialist government).
+Just because your society runs differently, that doesn’t mean certain restrictions won’t happen.
 Marx did not hate capitalism; he instead saw certain values in both capitalism and socialism and chose socialism as his favorite.

 It was interesting to see Karl Marx's point of view about socialism and to hear about another Revolution by the French in this week's history.